Courtney Henggeler: Career

 Henggeler started her acting career with a main role in the horror B-movie The Bog Creatures in 2003.
 Two years later, she made a guest appearance in the medical drama House.

 In 2008, and again in 2018, Henggeler took on the guest role of Missy Cooper, the twin sister of Sheldon Cooper, in the sitcom The Big Bang Theory.

 After other guest roles in various movies and TV shows over the years and a recurring role on the CBS sitcom Mom, Henggeler made her breakthrough in 2018 when she landed a starring role on Cobra Kai as Amanda LaRusso, the wife of the original Karate Kid Daniel LaRusso.
-In 2019 she was featured in Hulu's episodic holiday horror series In the Dark.
+In 2019, Henggler was featured in Hulu's episodic holiday horror series Into the Dark.

 In April 2025, Henggeler announced her retirement from acting.

 Personal life

 Henggeler married Ross Kohn in October 2015.
 They have two children.
 She is of Italian, Swiss-German and Irish descent.